MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-device-group.md

 ---
-title: Windows Autopilot user-driven Azure AD join with pre-provisioning - Step 4 of 9 - Create a device group
+title: Windows Autopilot for pre-provisioned deployment Azure AD join - Step 4 of 9 - Create a device group
-description: How to - Windows Autopilot user-driven Azure AD join with pre-provisioning - Step 4 of 9 - Create a device group. ms.prod: windows-client ms.localizationpriority: medium
+description: How to - Windows Autopilot for pre-provisioned deployment Azure AD join - Step 4 of 9 - Create a device group. ms.prod: windows-client ms.localizationpriority: medium
 author: frankroj